This is a continuation of the essay "Unenlightened."

 www.awsna.org , Frequently Asked Questions, What is Waldorf education?
 [I last checked this on Oct.
 22, 2006.]

 My former headmaster occasionally gave somewhat less guarded descriptions of the work done by teachers at Waldorf schools.
 For example: “[T]o develop in their students...the intuitive faculties, alongside and as a balance for the intellectual.
-This is being done through the new art of education [created] by Rudolf Steiner, and drawn upon since by Waldorf schools throughout the world....” — Sylvester M. Morey, CAN THE RED MAN HELP THE WHITE MAN?
-(The Myrin Institute Inc., 1970), addendum by John Fentress Gardner, p.
+This is being done through the new art of education [created] by Rudolf Steiner, and drawn upon since by Waldorf schools throughout the world....” — John Fentress Gardner, in an addendum to Sylvester M. Morey's CAN THE RED MAN HELP THE WHITE MAN?
+(The Myrin Institute Inc., 1970), p.
 115. Remember the term “intuitive faculties” when pondering Steiner’s doctrines on imagination, cognition during sleep and dreaming, clairvoyance, etc. These intertwined alternatives to rational thought are integral to the Anthroposophical faith.
 (A small anecdote: One year — I’ve forgotten the grade level — we made clay pots, and we were instructed to decorate them with American Indian symbols.
 We had not been taught such symbols, so a teacher was amazed that I covered my pot with completely authentic Indian markings.
 She told me I had great powers of intuition.
-In fact, I had learned the symbols while studying my Cub Scout handbook.)
+She may or may not have known that, in Anthroposophical belief, intuition is a form of clairvoyance.
+In any case, I was neither intuitive nor clairvoyant in this instance.
+I had learned the symbols while studying my Cub Scout handbook.)

 Rudolf Steiner, KNOWLEDGE OF THE HIGHER WORLDS AND ITS ATTAINMENT (Anthroposophic Press, 1944), p.
 96.